OODemi52/slackUpload/README.md

 SD_CARD_PATH = "/Volumes/EOS_DIGITAL/DCIM"
 ```
 the ```102CANON``` folder would be selected throgh the web pages file selection.
 Workarounds for selecting the folder path are being explored.
 This might involve porting the application to a desktop application using something like Electron.
 If you have any feedback or ides, feel free to share or fork this repository.
-- When using the Slack app, you can upload photos up to 10 at a time, but through the API you can only upload 1 file at a time.
+- When using the Slack app, you can upload photos up to 10 at a time, but through the API you can only upload 1 image at a time.
 Uploading the images 10 at a time is more beneficial because it groups the photos together and makes it easier to go through them.
-A workaround using permalinks to group the files together and upload them is being worked on.
+A workaround using permalinks to group the images together and upload them is being worked on.

 ## Coming Features
 - Selecting absolute file path.
-- Uploading File 10 at a time.
+- Uploading images 10 at a time.
 - A UI feature that will display the uploaded photos in a grid as they are uploaded, and allow users to view details, download specific images, and delete images from a channel.

 ## Contributing